OrensteinLab/CROP/README.md

 ### Comparing Against State of the Art Models

-To run the model using specific configuration that we used for benchmarking against state-of-the-art models in Figure 3, run:
+To predict using the model that we used for benchmarking against state-of-the-art models in Figure 3, run:

 <details>
 <summary><b>Linux / macOS (Bash)</b></summary>